Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Code Injection and Backdoors}

 MCP servers are often open-source and rely on community-maintained libraries.
 In addition, malicious or compromised dependencies introduce backdoors into MCP servers.
-In this regard, without rigorous dependency checks or reproducible builds, attackers can slip in code-level exploits.
-After an MCP server is compromised, it leaves behind a backdoor, which survives updates and can silently steal data, increase privileges, or interfere with operations.
-Unlike Installer spoofing, which is related to the initial delivery/bootstrapping stage of the supply chain, this vector concerns the payload/persistence stage after installation.
+In this regard, without rigorous dependency checks, attackers can slip in code-level exploits, leave behind a backdoor, silently steal data, and increase privileges.
+Unlike installer spoofing, which is related to the initial stage of the supply chain, this vector concerns the payload/persistence stage after installation.